Should submissions to CogSci be anonymous or include the author information?

 Do I have to be a member of the Society to submit a paper?

 No, you do not have to be a member of the Society to submit a paper, regular poster, symposium, or publication-based presentation.
 Please note that the Society exists to foster the kind of research that appears in the conference, so if that is the sort of work you do then you will very likely find membership in the Society very beneficial.
-Yes, you must be a member of the Cognitive Science Society to submit a Member Poster.
-Member posters are published with minimal review, so that members can keep each other apprised of research progress.
+Yes, you must be a member of the Cognitive Science Society to submit a Member Abstract.
+Member Abstracts are published with minimal review, so that members can keep each other apprised of research progress.
 Note that non-members of the Society who intend to apply to become a member in order to submit a member’s abstract can apply for membership through the electronic system.
 Obviously, the acceptance of the abstract will be conditional on the acceptance of the application to become a member of the Society.

 Can I submit a one-page abstract for a regular poster presentation?

 No, you need to submit a 6-page manuscript for either an oral or poster presentation.
-However, if you are a member of CSS, you may submit a 150 word abstract for a member poster presentation.
+However, if you are a member of CSS, you may submit a 150 word abstract for a member abstract presentation.

 Should I already have become a member before I submit a member abstract?